AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

 ``--rules-dir=dir``
   Specify an alternate directory containing rule files.
   You can specify this switch multiple times.
-Each of the directories specified will be scanned and all filed with the extension :file:`.lkql` will be loaded by ``GNATcheck`` to provide additional rules.
+Each of the directories specified will be scanned and all files with the extension :file:`.lkql` will be loaded by ``GNATcheck`` to provide additional rules.

   .. index:: --include-file=file